-- The study programme management and governance. - The strongly integrated nature of the curriculum, with a high degree of flexibility to adapt to new circumstances. - The broad scope of the education, looking at the biomedical, psycho-social, ethical and societal dimensions. - The strong research component in the whole faculty. - The permanent monitoring of processes and outcomes by UDREM in bachelor years. - The very strong emphasis on linking assessment and learning in the undergraduate programme. - The very personalised clinical teaching environment in the master years. - The exposure to ambulatory practice in the second bachelor year. - The ICT infrastructure. - The advanced development of computer based learning. - The counselling and monitoring of the progress of the students. - The social accountability of the service delivery component of SMD.
+- The study programme management and governance. - The strongly integrated nature of the curriculum, with a high degree of flexibility to adapt to new circumstances. - The strong position of the Dean of the medical faculty in the University Hospital, facilitating educational processes in the clinical training component of the curriculum. - The broad scope of the education, looking at the biomedical, psycho-social, ethical and societal dimensions. - The strong research component in the whole faculty. - The permanent monitoring of processes and outcomes by UDREM, with a highly positive impact on the quality assurance of the curriculum. - The very strong emphasis on linking assessment and learning in the undergraduate programme. - The exposure to ambulatory practice in the second bachelor year. - The ICT infrastructure. - The advanced development of computer based learning. - The counselling and monitoring of the progress of the students. - Students' responsibility for their own learning processes (self-directed learning) as a good preparation for life-long learning. - Student representation in the Faculty and their active participation at different levels. - Very motivated staff, guaranteeing an efficient curriculum implementation.